AlexDeran/Biblio-Alex/README.md

 # Bibilo Project

-A online library project with a login module separting the librarian (admin) and the customers.
+A online library project with a login module separating the librarian (admin) and the customers.

 Sensible data encrypted in a DB obviously.